 Since Fall 2007, the Department of Classics has been part of the Faculty of Languages and Linguistics, and the Program in Modern Greek has been part of the Department of Classics.
 The location of Modern Greek in Classics makes great intellectual sense since issues of continuity and change are central to the Greek identity.
 The department's concentration in Hellenic Studies offers a unique experience for students to evaluate the continuity, rupture, and legacy of antiquity for the Modern Greek world from the vitae perspective of language.
 Click here to learn more about the concentration.

-For a complete accurate listing of the course times go to MyAccess.
+For a complete accurate listing of course times visit this Schedule of Classes.

 This course further equips students to exchange information in conversational Modern Greek.
 The course expands vocabulary by introducing students to more idioms and colloquialisms and builds a deeper appreciation of Greek grammar and syntax.
 Greek customs and traditions are explored through class conversation and audio-visual materials.
 Students are introduced to Greek literature, history, and a wider range of Greek language materials and media.
 Students continue honing their Greek language skills in fun and interactive ways! aking.
 Prerequisites: GREE-111 or permission of instructor

 This course focuses on mastering all requisite language skills while integrating aspects of Greek culture, history, and literature in fun and interactive ways!
 Emphasis is put on expanding the vocabulary and developing conversational skills to prepare the students to enjoy discussions on a variety of topics with accuracy and fluency.
 Students have the opportunity to expand vocabulary in areas of personal or specialized interest relevant to their broader educational goals.
 Class instruction is supplemented by weekly grammar review and conversation sessions.

 GREE-302: Greek Tutorial [3 credits]